threenbe/leetcode/Graph/Course Schedule.md

 ## Another way:

-Since the nodes in this graph are all just numbered from 0 to numCourses-1, we don't have to use Sets to process the nodes.
+Since the nodes in this graph are all just numbered from 0 to numCourses-1, we don't have to use HashSets to process the nodes.
 Doesn't really affect much though, seems just a tad faster on average but yeah.

 ```Java
 class Solution {